Identification- and many moment-robust inference via invariant moment conditions: Continuous updating and invariant moment conditions

 \begin{example}[GMM based tests for symmetry] \citet{bontemps2005testing} use Stein's equation and GMM to test for normality of a variable.
-They show that for $X\sim N(0,1)$ and $H_{i}$ the Hermite polynomial of order $i$, the moment conditions $\E(H_i(X))=0$ hold.
-If $X$ is symmetrically distributed but not necessarily normal, then these moment conditions still hold for $i$ odd and are reflection invariant. \end{example} There are also settings where invariance cannot be argued based on standard assumptions and one wishes to test this assumption.
+Let $H_{i}$ be the Hermite polynomial of order $i$ recursively defined as $H_0(x)=1$, $H_1(x)=x$ and $H_i(x)=[xH_{i-1}(x)-\sqrt{i-1}H_{i-2}(x)]/\sqrt{i}$, $i>1$. \citet{bontemps2005testing} show that for $X\sim N(0,1)$ the moment conditions $\E(H_i(X))=0$ hold.
+If $X$ is symmetrically distributed but not necessarily normal, then these moment conditions still hold for $i$ odd and are reflection invariant.
+The number of moment conditions is large if many orders are used. \end{example} There are also settings where invariance cannot be argued based on standard assumptions and one wishes to test this assumption.
+As the reflection invariance is part of the specification, an empty confidence set could point to a failure of this assumption.
 When the moment conditions are of a product form, such as in the linear IV $\boldsymbol{g}_{i}(\boldsymbol{\beta_{0}}) = \boldsymbol{z}_{i}(y_{i}-\boldsymbol{x}_{i}'\boldsymbol{\beta}_{0}) = \boldsymbol{z}_{i}\varepsilon_{i}$, reflection invariance is testable if it comes from the observable component, e.g.\ the instrument vector $\boldsymbol{z}_{i}$.
 Whether testing the unobserved component, e.g.\ $\varepsilon_{i}$ in the linear IV, is possible in combination with identification-robust inference is an important question for further research.